-The quickest way is to take the bus between Astana and Olgii, or take the hop-on-hop-off-bus going Semey-Barnaul-Olgii.
+Second quickest would be to take the direct bus between Astana and Olgii, or take the hop-on-hop-off-bus going Semey/Oskemen-Barnaul-Olgii.
 It will still take 3 days minimum.
 If you want to go by train all the way, make your way up to Novosibirsk or Omsk, change onto the Transsiberian route past Lake Baikal to Ulan Ude, from where the Transmongolian heads south to Ulan Bator.

-From Semey, take a train or bus to Barnaul.
-From Barnaul, take a bus to Gorno Altaysk.
-From there, a minibus goes to Kosh Agach (about $30), from where you need to get a taxi to Tashanta and here bargain with Mongolian drivers (usually on a Russian UAZ 4WD) waiting to cross the border to get you to Olgii (about $15-20).
+From Semey or Oskemen, take a train or bus to Barnaul (~15$ – 9-12h, leaves at 8.30 am).
+From Barnaul, take a bus to Gorno Altaysk (runs every 2 hours during daytime, ~8$ – 5 hours.).
+From there, a minibus goes to Aktash (~8$, 6 hours).
+From Aktash, take another minibus (only at 6.30 am) or hitchhike to Kosh Agach, from where you need to get a taxi to Tashanta and here bargain with Mongolian drivers (usually on a Russian UAZ 4WD) waiting to cross the border to get you to Olgii (about $15-20, 2h).

-The Astana – Olgii bus seems to be going every 7-10 days.
+The Karaganda – Olgii bus, with stops in Astana and Pavlodar, goes either every 7-10 days, or twice a week in either direction.
+We are not sure.
 The ticket for the bus can only be bought directly at the central bus terminal of Astana “Saparzhai”.
 To know when it is going, call in advance +7 7172 381 135 or +7 7172 303 549 (no English spoken).
 The bus station is just next to the train station (Gete Str.
 5).
 For the ticket, you have to show you passport.
 12050 tenge in August 2015.

 Officially, the bus ride takes “only” 3 days, but if you are on a transit visa, ask for 4 days transit just in case.
 No date of arrival is written on the bus ticket so that should be possible.